lucasvienna/empire/docs/tracing_guidelines.md

 ## Overview

-This document outlines best practices, anti-patterns, and recommendations for tracing and telemetry in the Empire project.
+This document outlines best practices, antipatterns, and recommendations for tracing and telemetry in the Empire project.
 Consistent and effective tracing is essential for monitoring, debugging, and understanding the behavior of our application in production.

 ## Current Implementation Analysis